aphp/eds-pseudo/docs/quickstart.md

 ## Deployment

-This project merely trains the pseudonymisation pipeline, and packages it as a pip-installable package using standard spaCy operations.
+This project trains our pseudonymisation pipeline, and make it pip-installable.

 ## Requirements